MicrosoftDocs/memdocs/memdocs/intune/user-help/install-apps-cpapp-windows.md

 - Windows 10
 - Windows 11

 Browse and install available work apps in the Intune Company Portal app for Windows.
 This article describes how to access work and school-related apps assigned to you in Company Portal.

-## Types of apps
-Your workplace may require you to have certain apps installed on your device as long as you're using the device for work.
-Other apps may be available but not required.
+Your workplace could require certain apps to be on your device, or make them optional.

 * Optional apps: These apps are selected by your organization and deemed useful and appropriate for work or school.
 They're available to you but it's up to you whether you want to install them.
 These are the only kind of apps you can manually install from Company Portal.